AdobeDocs/experience-platform.en/help/destinations/destination-sdk/file-based-destination-testing-api.md

 ---
 description: This page explains how to use the /testing/destinationInstance API endpoint to test if your file-based destination is configured correctly and to verify the integrity of data flows to your configured destination.
-title: Test your file-based destination with or without sample profiles
+title: Test your file-based destination with sample profiles
 ---

-# Test your file-based destination with or without sample profiles {#test-destination-configuration-api}
+# Test your file-based destination with sample profiles {#test-destination-configuration-api}

 ## Overview {#overview}